Kimplul/hid-tmff2/README.md

   correctly recognize the Linux driver.
 The Windows driver itself does not work under Wine/Proton.

++ If games don't detect any input from the wheel, try disabling Steam Input.

 + Until the updated `hid-tminit` is [upstreamed](https://github.com/scarburato/hid-tminit), you might want to blacklist the kernel module `hid-thrustmaster`.
 Do this with